 - Combining whitening gel with the use of lights or lasers.

 It was long believed that acute sensitivity experienced by patients during and after in-office whitening procedures utilizing bleaching lights and lasers was due to dehydration and/or heat caused by the lights and lasers.
 More recent studies have proven this to be false.
-As it turns out, the combination of high concentration peroxide and photon energy (lights & lasers) causes pulpal neurons to secrete Substance P, a powerful neurotransmitter, resulting in acute pulpal inflammation and pain.
+As it turns out, the combination of high concentration peroxide and photon energy (lights & lasers) causes pulpal neurons to secrete Substance P, a powerful neurotransmitter, resulting in the acute pulpal inflammation and pain that we see.

 Get Real Results with KöR® Whitening